oremnirv/master-thesis_video_recommendation_systems/README.md

 Multiple models to predict users' next watch in an online video platform - models range from content based methods to collaborative filtering and hybrid models.

-* All work is based upon my Master thesis (see full thesis and its adaptation to a research paper above)
+* All work is based upon my Master thesis (see full thesis and its adaptation to a research paper above).
+* Models are implemented with TensorFlow.

 ## Setup and execution